grzm/awyeah-api/docs/porting-decisions.markdown

 The primary motivation for the port is compatibilty with babashka.
-Beyond compatibility, I also consider maintainability (ease of keeping the library up-to-date with changes to aws-api), performnance, ease-of-use, and personal aesthetics (am I happy with the resulting library?).
+Beyond compatibility, I also consider maintainability (ease of keeping the library up-to-date with changes to aws-api), performance, ease-of-use, and personal aesthetics (am I happy with the resulting library?).

 ## Babashka compatibility